arungpisyadi/whistlergarden/whistler-garden-architecture-plan.md

 - Implement proper caching strategies
 - Use Next.js built-in performance optimizations

-This architecture plan provides a comprehensive foundation for implementing the Stradella Hotel website with modern web development best practices while maintaining the luxury aesthetic shown in the design reference.
+This architecture plan provides a comprehensive foundation for implementing the Whistler Garden website with modern web development best practices while maintaining the luxury aesthetic shown in the design reference.